Getting started

 • the boundary conditions section, providing information about the BC types and the indices of the edges belonging to each boundary.

-• the property section, indicating the index of each value of the considered property type (e.g. the MATERIAL one).
+• the material section, indicating the index of each value of the MATERIAL type of property.
 The order in which values are present matches the indices of the regions.

 Usage